Ayoolisa/frontend-mentor_e-commerce_challenge/README.md

 Animated checkout progress indicators
 Overall Objective:

-The project aims to demonstrate the ability to create a functional and user-friendly e-commerce website using HTML, CSS, and JavaScript, incorporating basic interactive responsiveness to cater to a wide range of users and devices.
+The project aims to demonstrate the ability to create a functional and user-friendly e-commerce website using `HTML`, `CSS`, and `JavaScript`, incorporating basic interactive responsiveness to cater to a wide range of users and devices.